 - Outpatient Programs—A much more flexible program that allows patients to retain responsibilities at work, school, and home while also seeking treatment.
 In this case, therapies and treatments are organized around someone’s schedule.

 - Therapy—By far, the central treatment for ICDs is therapy.
 Individual psychotherapy with cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT) can be helpful.
 Family therapy or couples therapy is vital for addressing the issue together and mending broken relationships.

 - Support Groups—Beyond group therapy, attending support group meetings can be beneficial as it gives people a judgment-free space to vent and talk about their struggles.

 - Medication-Assisted Treatment—Doctors may prescribe antidepressants or mood stabilizers to balance the brain’s chemicals to help treat the condition.

 A psychological evaluation can help identify any underlying mental health disorder and any substance use disorder contributing to the behavior.
 The same applies if you or your loved one starts experiencing negative consequences at work or school due to their behaviors.

 If you or a family member is struggling with a co-occurring disorder, seek help immediately.
 At Lighthouse Recovery Institute, our dual diagnosis programs aim to provide comprehensive and personalized treatment for everyone.
 From medical detox to residential treatment programs that incorporate evidence-based psychotherapies as well as group therapy and more.
-Our treatment programs can help you find the help you need to start your recovery and finally enjoy a fulfilling life.
+Our treatment programs can help you find the support you need to start your recovery and enjoy a fulfilling life.
 Call us at 866.308.2090 or fill out our online form today.